 Click on the links below to find out more about these great waste initiatives and how you can become more involved.

-Register for Detox Your Home Bairnsdale 9 December 2023
+Detox Your Home Bairnsdale

 Cleaning out unwanted household chemicals from local sheds, cupboards and kitchen sinks is helping East Gippsland Shire residents safely dispose of everyday household chemicals, making homes safer and protecting our environment.

-Running for more than27 years, Sustainability Victoria’s Detox your Home events are a free and convenient service for East Gippsland residents to safely dispose of unwanted household chemicals.
+Running for more than 27 years, Sustainability Victoria’s Detox your Home events are a free and convenient service for East Gippsland residents to safely dispose of unwanted household chemicals.
 Common products such as weedkiller, pesticides, cleaning chemicals, cosmetics, and cooking oil are all materials harmful to the environment and should not be placed in kerbside bins or poured down sinks.

 Each Detox your Home event collects around 4 tonnes of hazardous chemicals, keeping them out of landfill and waterways and making homes safer.